kvalle/grinder-workshop/README.md

 ## Task 5 - Using Grinder's TCPProxy to automatically generate tests

 Sometimes, you don't want to write all your tests by hand, you just want to simulate a user clicking through some pages in a browser.
-Grinder has support for this; by using the [Grinder TCPProxy](http://grinder.sourceforge.net/g3/tcpproxy.html) you can record a web-browsing-session and replay it using Grinder afterward.
+Grinder has support for this; by using the [Grinder TCPProxy](http://grinder.sourceforge.net/g3/tcpproxy.html) you can record a web-browsing-session and replay it using Grinder afterwards.
 This technique will also generate a script which you can later modify (this is something you almost certainly would want to do!).

 ### How-to